darklab8/fl-ctrlv/README.md

 # How to use?

 - Turn it on.
-(By mouse clickig executor, or from console)
+(By mouse clicking executor, or from console)
 - Copy some text into your clipboard (Ctrl+C)
 - press Ctrl+V in the game.
 - Release Ctrl-V as soon as possible.
 You have 1 second to release it.
-(If u will not release it, text will be written as you had pressed Ctrl)
+(If u will not release it, text will be written as you if u had pressed Ctrl)

 Limitations:
 - You try to print `*`, it will print `8` instead.